History of Pat McAfee in Timeline

 2020: Feud with Adam Cole and In-Ring Debut

-During 2020, Pat McAfee feuded with Adam Cole, leading to his WWE NXT in-ring debut at TakeOver XXX in a match against Cole, which he lost.
+During 2020, Pat McAfee feuded with Adam Cole, making his WWE NXT in-ring debut at TakeOver XXX in a loss to Cole.

-During the 2020 NFL season, there was fan speculation about Pat McAfee coming out of retirement to play for the Pittsburgh Steelers, who were struggling with their punting.
+During the 2020 NFL season, there was speculation about Pat McAfee coming out of retirement to play for his hometown Pittsburgh Steelers.

 2020: Donation to the Barstool Fund